AlonePredator/AlarmClock/README.md

 ## Demo

-Check out the live demo of the application
+Check out the live demo of the application at https://alonepredator.github.io/AlarmClock/

-## Authors
+## Author
+Sujit Kumar Yadav(@AlonePredator)